maraisr/storybook-addon-grid/readme.md

 > <details>
 > <summary>Chromatic users</summary>
 >
-> Include this additional preset to configure the grid lines for your Chromatic
+> Include this additional preset to configure the column guides for your
-> screenshots.
+> Chromatic screenshots.
 >
 > ```js
 > // .storybook/main.js